Sandeep1925/ETH_3/README.md

 MyToken Smart Contract

 ## Problem Statement
-Create a basictoken named MyToken with minting, transferring, and burning functionality.
+Create a ERC20 token named MyToken with minting, transferring, and burning functionality.
 This contract allows the owner to mint new tokens, users to transfer tokens to each other, and any token holder to burn their tokens.

 ## Prerequisites
-Solidity ^0.8.0
+Solidity ^0.8.20

 ## Description